Imperial Bedroom: Artwork and packaging

 The cover artwork, a painting titled Snakecharmer & Reclining Octopus by Barney Bubbles (credited to "Sal Forlenza"), is a pastiche of Pablo Picasso's Three Musicians (1921).
 Costello was taken aback upon seeing the painting for the first time, believing Bubbles had responded to "the more violent and carnal aspects of the songs".
 The painting depicts a resting woman with laced hands surrounded by zipper-like creatures—which spell out "Pablo Si"—sitting next to ringmaster-type figure, wearing what Costello interpreted as a tricorn hat.
 In his book Let Them All Talk, Hinton describes the picture as "a violent exercise in harsh red and blues".
 The cover won the Creem readers' poll for the best album cover of 1982.
 The original LP's inner sleeve boasted photographs by David Bailey of the entire band in black-and-white.
 The one of Costello, in which he glares into the camera with his chin resting on his fist, was used as the sleeve photo for the "Man Out of Time" single.

 Imperial Bedroom was Costello's first album to include a lyric sheet.
-In a 1995 interview with author Peter Doggett, he explained that up until that point, he was uncomfortable with having "little poems" printed on the sleeve, preferring his words to be heard rather than read.
+In a 1995 interview with the author Peter Doggett, he explained that up until that point, he was uncomfortable with having "little poems" printed on the sleeve, preferring his words to be heard rather than read.
 Gouldstone interpreted the inclusion as to possibly not be misheard or misinterpreted.
 The lyrics appear in a continuous flow, without punctuation nor breaks between songs, and in all caps, which was done by Bubbles at Costello's instruction as he wanted the final result to be a graphic effect rather than, in his words, "stressing any order or hierarchy on the page".
 Speaking to Doggett, he said: "It makes for quite interesting reading.
 You can make up your own lines, starting in the middle of one song and into the next one."
 Eric Klinger of PopMatters later argued that the sheet "lent to the air of mystery and challenge to the listening", making it "even more of an immersive experience".